Oindrilla Maity Surai

 Oindrilla Maity Surai at the venue of Beyond the Edge, Kolkata, in January 2024.

 Oindrilla Maity Surai (born 1978) is an Indian independent curator, art critic, and pedagogue based in Kolkata.
 She has curated exhibitions beyond the paradigms of the commercial gallery.
-Her major contributions lie in her converting the exhibition spaces as sites of resistances in the post-Covid 19 era, following the country's political conditions and experimenting with the anatomy of what may be termed as the biennale mode (at a rudimentary stage) of exhibition making in the city's public sphere.
+Her major contributions lie in her converting the exhibition spaces as sites of resistance in the post-Covid 19 era, following the country's political conditions and experimenting with the anatomy of what may be termed as the biennale mode (at a rudimentary stage) of exhibition making in the city's public sphere.
 She has also participated in several community- based art projects as an artist.